Multi-Prompt Alignment for Multi-Source Unsupervised Domain Adaptation: Abstract

 \section{Abstract}

-Most existing methods for multi-source unsupervised domain adaptation (UDA) rely on a common feature encoder to extract domain-invariant features.
-However, learning such an encoder involves updating the parameters of the entire network, which makes the optimization computationally expensive, particularly when coupled with min-max objectives.
-Inspired by recent advances in prompt learning that adapts high-capacity deep models for downstream tasks in a computationally economic way, we introduce \textbf{M}ulti-\textbf{P}rompt \textbf{A}lignment (MPA), a simple yet efficient two-stage framework for multi-source UDA.
-Given a source and target domain pair, MPA first trains an individual prompt to minimize the domain gap through a contrastive loss, while tuning only a small set of parameters.
-Then, MPA derives a low-dimensional latent space through an auto-encoding process that maximizes the agreement of multiple learned prompts.
-The resulting embedding further facilitates generalization to unseen domains.
-Extensive experiments show that our method achieves state-of-the-art results on popular benchmark datasets while requiring substantially fewer tunable parameters.
-To the best of our knowledge, we are the first to apply prompt learning to the multi-source UDA problem and our method achieves the highest reported average accuracy of 54.1\% on DomainNet, the most challenging UDA dataset to date, with only 15.9M parameters trained.
-More importantly, we demonstrate that the learned embedding space can be easily adapted to novel unseen domains.
+Most existing methods for unsupervised domain adaptation (UDA) rely on a shared network to extract domain-invariant features.
+However, when facing multiple source domains, optimizing such a network involves updating the parameters of the entire network, making it both computationally expensive and challenging, particularly when coupled with min-max objectives.
+Inspired by recent advances in prompt learning that adapts high-capacity models for downstream tasks in a computationally economic way, we introduce \textbf{M}ulti-\textbf{P}rompt \textbf{A}lignment (MPA), a simple yet efficient framework for multi-source UDA.
+Given a source and target domain pair, MPA first trains an individual prompt to minimize the domain gap through a contrastive loss.
+Then, MPA denoises the learned prompts through an auto-encoding process and aligns them by maximizing the agreement of all the reconstructed prompts.
+Moreover, we show that the resulting subspace acquired from the auto-encoding process can easily generalize to a streamlined set of target domains, making our method more efficient for practical usage.
+Extensive experiments show that MPA achieves state-of-the-art results on three popular datasets with an impressive average accuracy of 54.1\% on DomainNet.
+Code is available at \href{https://github.com/HaoranChen/Multi-Prompt-Alignment-for-MSUDA}{https://github.com/HaoranChen/Multi-Prompt-Alignment-for-MSUDA}. \blfootnote{$^{\dagger}$ Corresponding author.}